jwplayer/ott-web-app/docs/workspaces.md

 ## Why workspaces?

 The JW OTT Web App is an open-source repository that showcases an OTT app implementing JWP services.
-The OTT Web App, as the name implies, originates as a web only repository.
+The OTT Web App, as the name implies, originates as a web-only repository.
 But much of the source-code can be re-used for many different platforms, such as CapacitorJS, React Native, LightningJS and other frameworks based on TypeScript.

 Using the previous codebase, it would be quite challenging to re-use the services because of the dependencies and